English word senses marked with topical category "Games"

 - 1-up (Noun) In a game with multiple players, an indicator or identifier of player 1.

-- 100% (Noun) A category in speedrunning whose goal is fully completing a game and unlocking all of its features.
+- 100% (Noun) A category in speedrunning with the goal of fully completing a game and unlocking all of its features.

-- 147 (Noun) The highest score possible in one visit to the table in snooker.
+- 147 (Noun) The highest score possible in one visit to the table in snooker in normal circumstances (excluding the case where the break begins with a free ball).

 - 1CC (Noun) Initialism of one-credit (or coin) clear: the feat of playing through an arcade game from start to finish without having to insert further coins or tokens.